simonc-xi/COMP2406-Project/README.txt

 		README.txt

-		login.html						This file include the username input and password input by using the log in button to log in to the account and create new account by using the sign up button movie.html						This file include the top search bar which can be using for return to home page and the search button for the movie or people searching, also include the movie information, and the other movie for the other user's viewing otherProfile.html			This file include the follow button which can follow the user, user's information, the list of movie review by user, and include the people followed by this user and click the people is able to navigate to that person’s page. profilepage.html			This file include the my account information, a side bar navigation to the home page and the upgrade page.
+		login.html						This file include the username input and password input by using the log in button to log in to the account and create new account by using the sign up button login.pug							The pug file of the login.html SignUp.html           The User registration page contains username and password Signup.pug						The pug file of the signup.pug movie.html						This file include the top search bar which can be using for return to home page and the search button for the movie or people searching, also include the movie information, and the other movie for the other user's viewing otherProfile.html			This file include the follow button which can follow the user, user's information, the list of movie review by user, and include the people followed by this user and click the people is able to navigate to that person’s page. profilepage.html			This file include the my account information, a side bar navigation to the home page and the upgrade page.
 		Homepage.html					The homepage of the web, provide search bar, log in and register button. also provides a list of movie that is recommend to the users.
-		HomePage.js						The basic function test of js View.html
+		Home.pug							The pug file of the homepage HomePage.js						The basic function test of js View.html

 		style.css							Style sheet for Homepage
 		ilovem.jpg						Website icon